vhung98vp/google-dkkd-api/README.md

 # Company Information Search API

 # Overview:
-This Flask-based API enables users to search for company information using the following sources:
+This Flask-based API enables users to search for company information in the internet.
+The search functionality leverages the Google search engine and integrates seamlessly with Gemini for advanced queries.
+Data sources will be used:
 - masothue.com
 - bocaodientu.dkkd.gov.vn
-The search functionality leverages the Google search engine and integrates seamlessly with Gemini for advanced queries.

 # Environment Configuration:
 - API_KEY (string, required with dkkd search): Gemini API key for authentication.